-Legend: rot suitable suitable Denomination Suitability Comments Union Jack <> Black Jack ~ The national flag of the United Kingdom and the famous casino game come immediately to mind, so that the concepts override any suspicion of biological relation between the varieties.
-Versailles Palace <> Grand Palace ~ Grand palace is commonly used as a name for movie theaters or hotels.
+Legend: suitable suitable Denomination Suitability Comments Union Jack <> Black Jack ✓ The national flag of the United Kingdom and the famous casino game come immediately to mind, so that the concepts override any suspicion of biologic relation between the varieties.
+Versailles Palace <> Grand Palace ✓ Grand palace is commonly used as a name for movie theaters or hotels.
 It will not be confused with the name of the French Palace of Versailles.

+Words qualifying the variety or words considered as generic cannot be monopolised.
+If a word cannot be monopolised, its reuse does not require the assessment of the biologic relation.

-Generic terms cannot be monopolised and their use does not require the assessment of a biological relation between varieties whose denomination has this term in common.
-A term is considered as generic, when it qualifies the variety or when it has already been used by different breeders for different varieties of the same species without biological relationship.
-Everybody can build a series based on a generic word but cannot prevent others from using it.
-(See also "Consideration of generic terms" under Article 1, Introduction).
+A word is considered as generic when it has already been used by different breeders for two different varieties of the same species without biologic relationship.
+Everybody can build a series based on a generic word, but cannot prevent others from using it.
+Nobody can monopolize a generic term.